JuliaAnimators/Javis.jl/README.md

 - [@codejaeger](https://github.com/codejaeger) - for improving the Javis viewer tool
 - [@XRFXLP](https://github.com/XRFXLP) - fixing typo in docs
 - [@Ved-Mahajan](https://github.com/Ved-Mahajan) - for adding an example on Earth Venus cosmic dance
-- [@rmsrosa](https://github.com/rmsrosa) - for adding an example on how the escape the swirling vortex
+- [@rmsrosa](https://github.com/rmsrosa) - for adding an example on escaping the swirling vortex